earlman/me-content/README.md

 Stage the main repository: `cd .. && git add .`

-Commit the the new submodule reference: `git commit "update content"`
+Commit the the new submodule reference: `git commit -m "update content"`

 [These instructions were adapted from here.](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)